(coed, entering grades 1-7 in Fall 2021)Registration

 At a minimum, Cranbrook’s COVID-related protocols will comply with applicable State of Michigan mandates and align with Oakland Country Health Division and American Camp Association

 .
 As we progress through the pandemic and towards the summer season, we may alter, cancel, or replace certain aspects of camp.
 If we do, this web page will be updated and registrants will be notified by email.
-Depending on the severity of a change, we may offer registrants a full refund should the adjustment not suite their interest.
+Depending on the severity of a change, we may offer registrants a full refund should the adjustment not suit their interest.
 Otherwise, our regular cancellation policy remains in effect.
 You may view a summary of the policy in the Tuition & Fees section below or read the full policy in the Enrollment Agreement during the registration process.

 Cranbrook Schools robotics program during the academic year regularly advances its VEX IQ, VEX, and WRO™ teams to state- and world-level championships.
 As an extension of our long history of superior robotics achievements, Robotics Day Camp offers LEGO® and VEX IQ programs staffed by members of our Schools' team coaches who help campers build robots to compete in the official league tournaments.

 LEGO® WeDo 2.0

 - Grades 1-3: LEGO® WeDo 2.0, BOOST, and MINDSTORMS® EV3 (placed by ability)

 - Grades 4-7: VEX IQ

 This program introduces campers to the basics of robotics using fun LEGO® creations.
 Campers use tablets and visual block programming to make use of sensors and motors on their WeDo robots.LEGO® BOOST